slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

     -   Create new builds under the target build's project or identity.
     -   Modify the target build's source repo and build from it.
     -   Modify the target build's configuration.
-3. Build service administrators, who can:
+3. Build platform administrators, who can:
     -   Do everything listed under "project contributors" and "project maintainers".
-    -   Run arbitrary code on the build service.
+    -   Run arbitrary code on the build platform.
     -   Read and modify network traffic.
     -   Access the control plane's cryptographic secrets.
     -   Remotely access build environments (e.g. via SSH).